zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

     trainer(gamma=gamma)
 ```

 Important note, in the above case, the value of the step would be the one defined in the `steps` key (i.e. 0.001).
-So the YAML config always take precedence over pipeline parameters that are passed down to steps in code.
+So the YAML config always takes precedence over pipeline parameters that are passed down to steps in code.
 Read [this section for more details](#hierarchy-and-precedence).

 Normally, parameters defined at the pipeline level are used in multiple steps, and then no step-level configuration is defined.